Weichwerke-Heidrich-Software/bomnipotent_doc/content/integration/010_smtp-server.en.md

     name: smtp_network
 ```

 You also need to add the network to any container that is supposed to contact it.
-You may also want for these containers to depend on the smtp_relay, so that they don't start before the email server is ready:
+You may also want for these containers to depend on the smtp_relay, so that they don't start before the relay station is ready:
 ``` yaml
   bomnipotent_server:
     container_name: bomnipotent_server